ninoNinkovic/LiveStamps/README.md

-"parent_name"  : Gets name of parent folder "parent_path"  : Gets path of parent folder "file_extname" : Gets current filename with extension
+"parent_name"  : Gets name of parent folder "parent_path"  : Gets path of parent folder "file_extname" : Gets current filename with extension "modified"     : Current timestamp using "%c" flag, as preferred local time.

-# Personal data built from "user_info" key in LiveStamps.sublime-settings:
+# From "user_info" key in LiveStampsDefinitions.sublime-settings:

-"author"      : Your name here
+"author"      : "Your name here"
-"vendor"      : Your company here
+"vendor"      : "Your company here"
-"email"       : Your email here
+"email"       : "Your email here"
-"website"     : Your website here
+"website"     : "Your website here"
-"quote"       : A quote you like
+"quote"       : "A quote you like"

-More are planned in the future!
+"my_info_key" : Any custom info you would like to add i.e:

+"location"    : "Whitehorse, Yukon",
+"fav_color"   : "Green",
+"gender"      : "male",
 ```

-###"Super" Stamps
+###SuperStamps

 Simply set any "value" key as the name of another stamp and PRESTO!
-The plugin will match it with definitions in the existing stamp dictionary and pull in the output.
-Use a leading _underscore in front of the name to get the raw value instead of the formatted output.
+The plugin will match it with definitions in the stamp dictionary, pulling in the output.
+Use a *leading _underscore* in front of the name to get the raw value instead of the formatted output.
 This is great for signatures or other complex stamps!

-**The leading _underscore grabs a stamp's value instead:**
+**"SuperStamp", using a stamp or its value in another stamp:**

 ```
 SOURCE: